 Step 1: Locate the necessary buttons — You will want to locate the Home button and the Lock button on your iPhone.
 Chances are, you probably know where these are because they’re literally the only physical buttons on the phone that aren’t the volume keys.
 If not, don’t sweat it.
 The Home button is circular and appears on the face of the phone, directly below the screen.
 The Home button has occupied the same real estate on every model of iPhone, except for the iPhone X. The Lock button — also known as the Sleep/Wake button — is located on the right-hand side of your phone, at least if you’re using an iPhone 6 or newer.
 Otherwise, it’s located on the top of your device.

-Step 2: Capture the screenshot — Press the Home and Lock buttons at the same time when you see what you want to capture (or the Volume up and Lock buttons on the iPhone X).
+Step 2: Capture the screenshot — Press the Home and Lock buttons at the same time when you see what you want to capture (or the Volume up and Lock buttons on the iPhone X or later).
 The iPhone display will then briefly flash white, signaling that the screen capture worked correctly.
 You will also hear a faint shutter noise, so long as your device isn’t in silent mode.

 If you press the Lock button a fraction of a second before the Home button, your iPhone’s screen will turn off.
 If you press and hold the Home button for too long, then you will activate Siri.
 Timing is everything here, so if this is your first rodeo you may have to try it a couple of times to get the timing right.